gtresquire/bamazon/README.md

 # bamazon
-node app using mysql backend allows users to search for product information
+Node.js app using Mysql backend allows users to search for product information.

+To run this app you will need to clone this repo and install "inquirer": "^6.2.2", and "mysql": "^2.16.0".

+You will also need to insert your Mysql password in the bamazonCustomer.js file as indicated below.
+// Your password
+  password: "yourpassword",
+  database: "bamazonDB"

 ## Overview

 Welcome to bamazon storefront application.
 This app will take in orders from customers and deplete stock from the store's inventory.

-Customer View
+Customer View:

 Prompts users with two messages.